 The Adult Services Assistance Program (ASAP) is designed to provide supportive assistance to individuals 25 years of age and older.
 Trained staff is available on each campus to help the adult student learn every aspect of student success in college.
-When visiting the campus for the first time, the adult student will meet with an advisor or counselor on how to begin the college process.
+When visiting the campus for the first time, the adult student will meet with a Student Services Specialist on how to begin the college process.